JazBom/SwiftUIMapSearch/README.md

 **Pre-requisites**
 - Xcode
-The Integrated Development Environment (IDE) required for development in iOS using UIKit and Swift is Xcode.
+The Integrated Development Environment (IDE) required for development in iOS.

 Xcode is available for free from the Apple app store or developer website.